Protecting Clean Water

 EPA Acts to Restore Clean Water Act

-In September 2013, the U.S. Environmental Protection Agency (EPA) took two critical steps to begin restoring Clean Water Act protections for streams, wetlands, and other critical waters.
+The U.S. Environmental Protection Agency (EPA) has taken two steps to begin restoring Clean Water Act protections for streams, wetlands, and other critical waters.

 - Clean Water Act Rulemaking: